Law Student Internships

 Two Patricia and Paul Yetter Interns will work at least 240 hours during the summer at the selected office or court and assist with the four-week research and writing portion of the LSPI Summer College Program.
 Each Patricia and Paul Yetter Intern will be awarded a $4,500 stipend.
 Patricia and Paul Yetter Interns are selected from the general pool of internship applicants based on quality of academic record, writing skill, and professional promise.

 Two Patricia and Paul Yetter Intern/Instructor positions will be offered.
-In addition to the requirements of the Patricia and Paul Yetter Internhips noted above, Intern/Instructor selectees will have teaching duties in the three-week LSPI Summer High School Law Camp.
+In addition to the requirements of the Patricia and Paul Yetter Internships noted above, Intern/Instructor selectees will have teaching duties in the three-week summer High School Law Camp.
 Each Patricia and Paul Yetter Intern/Instructor will be awarded a stipend of $4,000.
 Patricia and Paul Yetter Interns/Instructors are selected from the general pool of internship applicants based on quality of academic record, teaching skill, and professional promise.

-For additional information contact the Law School Preparation Institute at 915-747-8866 or e-mail the LSPI.
+For additional information contact the Patti and Paul Yetter Center for Law at 915-747-8866 or e-mail the Center.

 Currently, we are not accepting applications.

 Contact: Rachel Serrano